Federal Energy Regulatory Commission.

 Notice of information collection and request for comments.

-In compliance with the requirements of the Paperwork Reduction Act of 1995, 44 USC 3506(c)(2)(A), the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on FERC-604, Cash Management Agreements, an existing collection of information that does not have current OMB approval.
+In compliance with the requirements of the Paperwork Reduction Act of 1995 (PRA), the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on the currently approved requirements and burden of information collection, FERC-604 (Cash Management Agreements).

-Comments on the collection of information are due July 19, 2013.
+Comments on the collections of information are due November 5, 2019.

-You may submit comments (identified by Docket No. IC13-16-000) by either of the following methods:
+You may submit comments (identified by Docket No. IC19-46-000) by either of the following methods:

 Docket: Users interested in receiving automatic notification of activity in this docket or in viewing/downloading comments and issuances in this docket may do so at http://www.ferc.gov/docs-filing/docs-filing.asp.